 Best Buy Mobile.
-Creating a relationship without spending a cent.
+Creating a fanbase without spending a cent.

 Best Buy Mobile was leaving money on the table.
 Sales were strong, but once a phone had been purchased, Best Buy could only hope that a customer would remember their positive experience and return come upgrade time, two years later, instead of defaulting back to a carrier store.

-Given our paid media budget was zero (versus the competitors' budget of billions) we decided to be everything the carriers aren't.
-Never taking, always giving.
+Given our paid media budget was zero (versus the competitors' budgets of billions) we decided to be everything the carriers aren't.
+That is, never taking, always giving.

 The program we developed was based upon insights we gathered into the customers' relationship with their phones over the two years of their contract, from "wow, what an amazing toy" to "meh, what's next?"